A CREA supported program.

 The W.E.
 Cornell program is a guided entrepreneurship and leadership program that helps women in STEM overcome these challenges.
 Participants will have the opportunity to:

-- Meet experienced mentors and STEM entrepreneurs to grow their network
+- Meet experienced mentors

-- Hone their market fit and customer base with a travel stipend of up to $3,000
+- Hone their market fit and customer base

 - Launch their innovations and pitch investors and community members